A. H. Almaas

 A. H. Almaas (/ˈɑːlməs/ AHL-məss) is the pen name of A. Hameed Ali (born 1944), an American writer and spiritual teacher who writes about and teaches an approach to spiritual development informed by modern psychology and therapy which he calls the Diamond Approach.
 "Almaas" is the Arabic word for "diamond".
 Almaas is originally from Kuwait.
 He is the spiritual head of the Ridhwan School.

 Almaas' books were originally published by the Ridhwan School, under the Diamond Books publishing title, but are now published by Shambhala.

 Life

 A. Hameed Al Ali was born in Kuwait in 1944.
 He contracted polio at 18 months old and walks with a crutch as a result.
-At the age of 18, he moved to the United States to study at the University of California in Berkeley.
-Al Ali was working on his PhD in physics when he reached a turning point in his life that led him more and more into inquiring into the psychological and spiritual aspects of human nature.
-His interest in the truth of human nature and the true nature of reality resulted in the creation and unfoldment of the Diamond Approach.
+At the age of 18, he moved to the United States to study at the University of California, Berkeley.
+While Ali was working on his PhD in physics, he started attending workshops on spirituality at the Esalen Institute.
+By 1971, he had joined a psychospiritual group led by Claudio Naranjo.
+His work with Naranjo and others in the relationship between psychoanalysis and spirituality resulted in the creation and unfoldment of the Diamond Approach.